oscardavidmi/Benavides-portfolio/finalprojectpart3.md

 If you wish to go back to my main page please use the following link:
 [Main page](https://oscardavidmi.github.io/Benavides-portfolio/)

-# Project Summary
+# Initial idea
 For my project I would like to show information about the evolution of music through the ages.
 As a musician I have always looked towards music for inspiration and also when I want to find empathy during a particular time.
-Personally I have seen how music has changed through the years, given that I am a 1990's person I have seen music go from salsa, rock, punk to reggaeton and techno; sometimes I look back and think to myself how did music went from what I knew to this new music and I can see people before me thinking the same thing.
+Personally I have seen how music has changed through the years, given that I am a 1990's person I have seen music go from salsa, rock, punk to reggaeton and techno; sometimes I look back and think to myself how did music went from what I knew to this new music and I can see people before me thinking the same thing. <br>
 As it turns out the music liked by people is influenced by current events, I will be using information on the billboard top songs by year for the last week of the year and crossing that information with events that were taking place in that moment or close to that year (decade for example), I can say that I personally saw the rise and fall of the "emo" phase; didnt really liked it but I guess it happened because a collective of people felt they didnt fit in with society.
 I would like to see